Teaching secondary school autistic students

 Author: Lynn McCann

 Secondary teachers may have 120 or more students coming through their lessons every day.
-Sometimes they meet students only once a week and others they may see every day.
+They meet some students only once a week and may see others every day.
 Below are some general tips for secondary teachers to help them support autistic students.

 Please note that it is very important to recognise that not every autistic student will be the same.
 Each student is unique and has their own strengths and difficulties - getting to know and understand them will be your biggest reward.